 Why Did the GLP-1 Receptor Agonists Segment Dominate in the Market in 2025?

-The GLP-1 receptor agonists segment dominated the antidiabetics market in 2025 due to its superior glycemic control, significant weight-loss benefits, and proven cardiovascular risk reduction.
+The GLP-1 receptor agonists segment dominated the antidiabetics market by 30% share in 2025 due to its superior glycemic control, significant weight-loss benefits, and proven cardiovascular risk reduction.
 Strong clinical outcomes, rising obesity-linked diabetes cases, and expanding approvals for comorbid conditions increased physician preference.
 Additionally, high patient adherence, premium pricing, and strong uptake of branded GLP-1 therapies across major markets supported revenue leadership.

 SGLT2 Inhibitors